frankwnb/Collaborative-Perception-Datasets-for-Autonomous-Driving/README.md

   - **Cooperative 3D Object Detection Model (CoopDet3D)**: A new cooperative fusion model, CoopDet3D, which outperforms traditional camera-LiDAR fusion methods with a +14.3 3D mAP improvement.
   - **Open-Source Tools and Resources**: The dataset and related tools, such as the 3D BAT labeling tool and a development kit, are made publicly available to facilitate integration and model training.
   - **Benchmarking and Evaluation**: Extensive experiments show that cooperative perception models lead to better detection accuracy than vehicle-only systems, proving the benefit of V2X collaboration in object detection tasks.

+### V2X-DSI: A Density-Sensitive Infrastructure LiDAR Benchmark for Economic Vehicle-to-Everything Cooperative Perception

+- **Background and Motivation**
+The paper addresses the high costs associated with the deployment of infrastructure LiDAR sensors in large-scale Vehicle-to-Everything (V2X) cooperative perception systems.
+It proposes a new benchmark, V2X-DSI, to explore the economic feasibility of using lower-beam infrastructure LiDAR sensors for cooperative perception.
+This is crucial as the deployment of high-beam LiDAR sensors on numerous infrastructures is prohibitively expensive, limiting the widespread adoption of V2X systems.

+- **Key Contributions**
+  - **V2X-DSI Benchmark**: Introduces the first Density-Sensitive Infrastructure LiDAR benchmark, V2X-DSI, designed for economic V2X cooperative perception using LiDAR sensors with varying beam densities (16-beam, 32-beam, 64-beam, 128-beam).
+  - **Performance Analysis**: Analyzes the impact of different beam densities on cooperative perception performance, using three state-of-the-art methods: OPV2V, V2X-ViT, and CoBEVT.
+  - **Simulated Scenarios**: Utilizes a large-scale simulation in CARLA, including 56,984 frames from 57 diverse urban scenarios, to evaluate the performance of V2X cooperative perception systems.
+  - **Fine-tuning for Low-Beam LiDAR**: Demonstrates that models trained on high-beam LiDAR can be fine-tuned to improve performance when deployed on low-beam LiDAR, mitigating the performance drop in real-world low-beam scenarios.
+  - **Cost-Effective Deployment**: Provides a solution for reducing costs by using lower-beam LiDAR sensors without significantly compromising detection accuracy in urban traffic scenarios.

 ### V2X-Radar: A Multi-modal Dataset with 4D Radar for Cooperative Perception  [[paper](https://arxiv.org/abs/2411.10962)] [[code](https://github.com/yanglei18/V2X-Radar)] [[project](http://openmpd.com/column/V2X-Radar)]